Frequently asked questions

 It is, however, possible to rent one at camp for $40.00 per session.
 However, reservations must be made at the time of registration.

-2. What equipment needs to be prepared to send a camper to Camp?
+What equipment need to be prepared to send a camper to camp?

 • 1 sleeping bag, 1 daypack;